Choosing a Microcontroller

 Arduino Portenta H7

 • Overview: A high-end, industrial-grade board designed for advanced applications.
-It features a dual-core STM32H747 microcontroller 1.
+It features a dual-core STM32H747 microcontroller 1arrow-up-right.

 • Key Features: